Arthur Penn: Career

 He reunited with Warren Beatty for the gangster film Bonnie and Clyde (1967).
 The film went on to become a worldwide phenomenon.
 It was strongly influenced by the French New Wave and itself went on to make a huge impression on a younger generation of filmmakers.
 Indeed, there was a strong resurgence in the "love on the run" subgenre in the wake of Bonnie and Clyde, peaking with Badlands (1973; in which Penn received acknowledgement in the credits).
 Beatty had given him 10% of the potential profits of the film before production started and the success of the film earned Penn over $2 million.

 At the time he had completed Bonnie and Clyde, Penn was residing in Stockbridge, Massachusetts, when he heard a story of a large-scale littering incident that had happened in the town two years prior.
 He contacted Arlo Guthrie, received permission to adapt his song "Alice's Restaurant Massacree" into a film, and secured Guthrie's participation as well as several other Stockbridge town residents while filming in many of the same locations where the events took place.
 The film Alice's Restaurant was released in 1969.
 Guthrie later stated in 2023 that he was angered by the film, believing Penn and his co-writer had come to a fundamentally wrong conclusion about whether or not hippie values were still relevant, and had walked out of the film's premiere; Alice Brock and Richard Robbins, who were also portrayed in the film, were similarly offended.

 Penn followed up Alice's Restaurant in 1970 with Little Big Man, a "shaggy dog" account of the life of a white man (played by Dustin Hoffman) who gets adopted into the Cheyenne tribe.
 In 1973 Penn provided a segment for a promotional film for the Olympics titled Visions of Eight along with several other major directors such as John Schlesinger and Miloš Forman.
 His next film was Night Moves (1975) about a private detective (played by Gene Hackman) on the trail of a runaway.
 Next came The Missouri Breaks (1976), a ramshackle, eccentric story of a horse thief (Jack Nicholson) facing off with an eccentric bounty hunter (played by Marlon Brando).

 In the 1980s, Penn's career began to lose its momentum with critics and audiences.
 Four Friends (1981) was a traumatic look back at the 1960s.
 Target (1985) was a mainstream thriller reuniting the director with Gene Hackman, and Dead of Winter (1987) was a horror/thriller.
 Subsequently, Penn returned to work in television, including as an executive producer for the crime series Law & Order.

+At the 57th Berlin International Film Festival in 2007, Penn received the Honorary Golden Bear.

 Penn maintained an affiliation with Yale University, occasionally teaching classes there.